stripe/stripe-dotnet/readme.md

 Add a reference to Stripe.net.dll (You can find a pre-compiled version in the build folder of this repository or install Stripe.net via NuGet)

-Add an AppSetting with your api key
+Add an AppSetting with your api key to your config

 	<appSettings>
 	...
 		<add key="StripeApiKey" value="[your api key here]" />
 	...
 	</appSettings>

+OR in your application initialization, call

+	StripeConfiguration.SetApiKey("[your api key here]");

 Use the library :)